mobiletonster/blogposts/code/stardrive/stardrive-agent-part6.md

 We can still run the project as we would a console application and the Hosting environment will run exactly the same.
 The difference is that we can now register it with Windows Services and it will get all the benefits of running as a service.

+#### Register the App as a Windows Service
-To do this, we can run the following command in powershell or a command prompt (as Administrator):
+To register the app as a Windows Service, we can run the following command in powershell or a command prompt (as Administrator):

 ```powershell
 > sc create "StarDrive Agent" binPath= "C:\Repos\StarDrive\StarDrive.Agent\bin\Release\net7.0\publish\win-x86\StarDrive.Agent.exe" start=auto